CoreMedia/feedback-hub-adapter-tutorial/README.md

 ## Overview

-In this tutorial we are going to learn about how to use the CoreMedia Feedback Hub API.
+In this tutorial you will learn about how to use the CoreMedia Feedback Hub API.
 It explains step-by-step how to set up a new CoreMedia Extension for the Feedback Hub and how to build a new Feedback Hub adapter or provider with the corresponding classes, localization, error handling, etc..